LennaHammer/English/EVP/out/words_adjective.md

 ## 998. economic ## adjective [always before noun]
 /ˌiː.kəˈnɑm.ɪk/
 [B2]relating to trade, industry and money
-- We have seen ten years of economic growth.
+- We have seen ten years of economic `growth`.
-- Lack of adequate economic policies have led us into the worst recession in years.
+- Lack of adequate economic `policies` have led us into the worst recession in years.

 ## 999. economical ## adjective
 /ˌiː.kəˈnɑm.ɪk.əl/
 [B2]not using a lot of money, fuel, etc.
 - What's the most economical way of heating this building?
-- There's increasing demand for cars that are more economical on fuel.
+- There's increasing demand for cars that are more economical `on` fuel.

 ## 1000. educational ## adjective
 /ˌedʒ.ʊˈkeɪ.ʃən.əl/
 [B2]providing education or relating to education
 - educational toys
-- Reducing the size of classes may improve educational standards.
+- Reducing the size of classes may improve educational `standards`.

 ## 1001. effective ## adjective
 /ɪˈfek.tɪv/